andrea-berardi/data-structures/README.md

 - :bug: Bugs
 - :sweat_drops: Memory Leaks

 The `CMakeLists.txt` (build file) ensures that debug builds have runtime sanity checks (provided by Clang) and the absence of warnings*°^ hints that there aren't weird things going on.
-I have also run several checks with Cppcheck (a static analyzer) and everything seems to be compliant.
-The `DEBUG_MODE` flag on the code even allows performing additional correctness checks (it ensures the algorithms sort correctly by using an antagonist function).
-I have decided to keep it as a `const` flag to allow the compiler to better optimize the code when it is set to `false`.
+In addition, Cppcheck (a static C/C++ analyzer) confirms that everything seems to be compliant.
+The `DEBUG` flag on the code even allows performing additional correctness checks (it ensures the data structures work correctly by using many antagonist functions).
+I'm keeping it as a `const` flag to allow the compiler to better optimize the code when it is set to `false` (hopefully it recognizes that its value never changes and removes the `if` branch of the checks completely from the binary.

 I'm planning to add more specific directions on how to run the project, but afaik it should be already out-of-the-box.